Digital and multimedia storyteller

 2016 - 2017

-Solely responsible for writing, editing and publishing content to station’s market-leading website and social media profiles on weekends mornings; monitored scanners and social media for breaking news/weather; shot, wrote and edited multiple stories for on-air broadcasts
+Shot, wrote and edited stories for on-air news broadcasts; solely responsible for writing, editing and publishing content to station’s market-leading website and social media profiles on weekends; monitored scanners and social media for breaking news

 WJZ.com; August 1, 2019